Imshad18/Daily_progress/README.md

 Today I digged deeper in to the core windows processes such as: csrss.exe, wininit.exe, services.exe, svchost.exe, lsass.exe, winlogon.exe, explorer.exe  https://tryhackme.com/r/room/btwindowsinternals

+#16-01-25
+Some broken access control exploit practice

+#17-01-25
+Very busy day and very much tired.
+Still did spend some time with basic javascript and how to exploit it.